geez0219/website-ng/src/assets/branches/r1.0/example/image_generation/cvae.md

 train_data, test_data = load_data()
 ```

-### Set up preprocess pipline
+### Set up the preprocessing `Pipline`
-In this example, the data preprocessing steps include expanding image dimension and normalizing the pixel value to range [0, 1], and binarizing pixel value.
-We set up those processing steps using `Ops` and meanwhile define the data source (loaded dataset) and batch size.
+In this example, the data preprocessing steps include expanding image dimension, normalizing the image pixel values to the range [0, 1], and binarizing pixel values.
+We set up these processing steps using `Ops`, while also defining the data source and batch size for the `Pipeline`.

 ```python